ViaAnalytics/AVI/README.md

 AVI Server takes two configuration files as inputs.
 The first is low-level, and contains information required to connect to the Postgres database, the MQTT broker, and the local SQLite GTFS bundle.
 The second configuration file is high-level, and contains parameters controlling the detailed projection and event generation, such as the agency’s time zone, the minimum number and frequency of locations received, typical vehicle speeds, the size of buffer zones around stops, how much delay is acceptable, etc. Example configuration files are provided but they will need to be modified to work for your agency.

 To run AVI Server in production, we recommend a combination of Upstart+Monit, similar to the Python utility scripts,.
 Note that if you wish to use Monit for monitoring, you will have to wrap the execution of the JAR in a shell script (e.g. bash) which also writes its own process ID to a file.
-We recommend an Upstart script along the lines of (this one)[http://www.jcgonzalez.com/linux-java-service-wrapper-example].
+We recommend an Upstart script along the lines of [this one](http://www.jcgonzalez.com/linux-java-service-wrapper-example).

 ## GTFS-rt feed generator